Franjo Iveković

-Franjo Iveković (September 19, 1834 – March 2, 1914) was a Croatian linguist and religious writer, university professor and rector of the University of Zagreb.
+Franjo Iveković (September 19, 1834 – March 2, 1914) was a Croatian linguist, writer, theologian, professor, and rector of the University of Zagreb.

 Born in Klanjec, he studied theology in Zagreb and Pest, receiving his Ph.D. in theology in Vienna.
 For a brief period he served as a chaplain of the St. Mark's Church, Zagreb.
-At the Faculty of theology in Zagreb he taught Oriental languages and Biblical exegesis.
-Since 1875 he served as a docent, and since 1878 as a full professor at the Faculty of Theology.
-He was rector of the University of Zagreb in the academic year 1879/1880, and after his mandate expired he served as a prorector.
+At the Faculty of Theology in Zagreb he taught Oriental languages and biblical exegesis.
+In 1875, he served as a docent, becoming a full professor at the Faculty of Theology in 1878.
+He was rector of the University of Zagreb in the academic year 1879-1880 and, after his mandate expired, he served as a prorector.
 He also served as the director of the Nobility Boarding School and a canon.